getquorum/tech-assessments/3_in_person/README.md

-# Test #3 - The In-person Test
+# Test #3 - The In-person Assessment

-In this test you will be tasked with matching data between lists and breaking out long strings.
+In this assessment you will be tasked with matching data between lists and breaking out long strings.
 It's a combination of the concepts from Tests 1 and 2.

 There's no test file to work on, instead we'll conduct the assessment in person at our offices.
 You'll use your knowledge from completing the previous tests to describe how you'd go about solving this one.